karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

  - jupyter/datascience-notebook includes libraries for data analysis from the Julia, Python, and R communities.
  - jupyter/pyspark-notebook includes Python support for Apache Spark, optionally on Mesos.
  - jupyter/all-spark-notebook includes Python, R, and Scala support for Apache Spark, optionally on Mesos.

-TK: image of the relationship of these in images folder

 ### Running the correct Docker image as a container
  - See above step by step instructions